LucaCorvitto/LucaCorvitto/README.md

 ---
 ### :notes: About me:
-- :microscope: I’m currently working on my Master
+- :microscope: I’m currently working at CAELUS on GenAI applications for the nuclear energy sector, while pursuing my Master's Degree
 - :mag_right: I'm particularly interested in generative models
 ---
 ### :hammer_and_wrench: Languages and Tools :